AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Star Formation Quenching

 \subsection{Radial Quenching Profiles}

-In analogy with the sSFR-based galaxy quenching definitions used in other works \citep[e.g.,][]{PacificiSFHs, MonteroSIMBA, CarnallSFHs, TacchellaSFHs}, we adopt a quenched spaxel threshold of $\mathrm{sSFR}(t)\,{<}\,0.2/t_{H}(t)$, which lies well below the local SFMS adopted in Section~\ref{sec:evolradialSFRs} ($\mathrm{sSFR}(t)\,{=}\,1.0/t_{H}(t)$).
+In analogy with the specific star formation rate (sSFR)-based galaxy quenching definitions used in other works \citep[e.g.,][]{PacificiSFHs, MonteroSIMBA, CarnallSFHs, TacchellaSFHs}, we adopt a quenched spaxel threshold of $\mathrm{sSFR}(t)\,{<}\,0.2/t_{H}(t)$, which lies well below the local SFMS adopted in Section~\ref{sec:evolradialSFRs} ($\mathrm{sSFR}(t)\,{=}\,1.0/t_{H}(t)$).
 The time at which a spaxel quenches is defined as the time at which its sSFR drops below $0.2/t_{H}(t)$ (our conclusions are insensitive to the exact choice of quenching threshold).
 For straightforward interpretation, we restrict our analysis of radial quenching profiles to spaxels that are quenched at the time of observation.

 Figure~\ref{fig:radialtimeqs} shows the radial time since quenching profile for the AGN and control galaxies.
-The AGN galaxies have a more steep inside-out quenching profile than the control galaxies, with quenching beginning in the center $6.5$\,Gyr ago and taking place in the outskirts $2.5$\,Gyr later.
+The AGN galaxies have a more steep inside out quenching profile than the control galaxies, with quenching beginning in the center $6.5$\,Gyr ago and taking place in the outskirts $2.5$\,Gyr later.
 Although quenching does occur in the outskirts of the AGN galaxies, note that this may not be driven by AGN feedback (as suggested by the results in Section~\ref{sec:SFtrends}), so this timescale should be interpreted accordingly.
 In the control galaxies, quenching instead began in the central regions $5$\,Gyr ago, spreading to the outskirts in $0.5$\,Gyr.
-Notice the qualitative agreement between the radial quenching profiles (Fig.~\ref{fig:radialtimeqs}) and the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles (Fig.~\ref{fig:radialSFRs}), which holds for all plots in this section.
+Notice the qualitative agreement between the radial quenching profiles (Figure~\ref{fig:radialtimeqs}) and the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles (Figure~\ref{fig:radialSFRs}), which holds for all plots in this section.
 The agreement reinforces the usefulness of ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles in gaining insight into qualitative Gyr-timescale radial quenching trends, as well as the quantitative advantage of radial quenching profiles.